American credit card debt 2020

 Conclusions

-2022 US household debt data have shown alarming indicators for the state of the financial economy of 2023.
+2023 US consumer debt statistics have shown alarming indicators for the state of the economy in the years to come.

 US households have reached peak levels of total debt while delinquency rates are rising for all age groups.

-Those drastic changes are precursors of a severe debt crisis that may lead to an economic depression in late 2023.
+Those rapid changes are precursors of a looming debt crisis that may lead to an economic depression starting in late 2023 if no drastic monetary policy action is taken.

 References